kubawyczesany/kubawyczesany/README.md

 ## Hi 👋

 ### About me:
-- Bachelor of Computer Science
+- Master of Computer Science
 - Currently working on a few mobile projects as a freelancer.
 - Playing drums in a garage band